Tom Brady skipping WH visit, citing 'family matters'

 Brady cited "personal family matters" as his reason for skipping the ceremony.

-"I am so happy and excited that our team is being honored at the White House today," Brady said in a statement posted on NFL.com.
+"I am so happy and excited that our team is being honored at the White House today," Brady said in a statement provided by the team to CNN.
 "Our team has accomplished something very special that we are all proud of and will be for years to come.
 Thank you to the President for hosting this honorary celebration and for supporting our team for as long as I can remember.
 In light of some recent developments, I am unable to attend today's ceremony, as I am attending to some personal family matters.
 Hopefully, if we accomplish the goal of winning a championship in the future years, we will back on the South Lawn again soon.
 Have a great day!"

+Brady did not provide further details as to why he was not attending.
+According to Bleacher Report, Brady's mother has been fighting cancer and was unable to attend any of her son's games during the 2016 season, though she was at the Super Bowl.
+The Boston Herald, citing sources close to the quarterback, reported that Brady is choosing to spend time Wednesday with her.

-His decision comes hours after former teammate Aaron Hernandez, who was serving a life sentence for first-degree murder, was found hanged in his jail cell.
+His decision also comes hours after former teammate Aaron Hernandez, who was serving a life sentence for first-degree murder, was found hanged in his jail cell.

-CNN has reached out to both the Patriots and the White House for comment.
+The Patriots declined further comment.
+Messages left with Brady's agent and the White House were not immediately returned.

-Brady's decision to skip comes after several members of the Super Bowl-winning team -- including defensive end Chris Long, running back LeGarrette Blount, defensive tackle Alan Branch, linebacker Dont'a Hightower, defensive back Devin McCourty and tight end Martellus Bennett -- announced that they won't be visiting the White House.
+Several members of the Super Bowl-winning team -- including defensive end Chris Long, running back LeGarrette Blount, defensive tackle Alan Branch, linebacker Dont'a Hightower, defensive back Devin McCourty and tight end Martellus Bennett -- also have announced that they won't be visiting the White House.
 Several players explicitly cited their opposition to Trump as their reason for not attending.

 While Super Bowl champions have skipped the White House visit in recent years -- including Brady, who cited scheduling conflicts in 2015 -- all eyes were on the Patriots this year, who are in a particularity notable position because they have been linked to Trump in the past.